dnhansen/maths-resources/README.md

 1. Rudin, *Principles of Mathematical Analysis*.
 The classic.
 It is a bit light on content, and certainly the later chapters should be avoided: the material on differential forms and the Lebesgue integral is better found elsewhere.

-    Things I especially like: The coverage of the exponential function, first in an 'early transcendentals' fashion, defining it first for integer, then rational and finally real exponents, and later reconciling this with the 'late transcendentals' definitions in terms of integrals and power series.
+    Things I especially like: The coverage of the exponential function, first in an 'early transcendentals' fashion, defining it first for integer, then rational and finally real exponents, and later reconciling this with the 'late transcendentals' definitions in terms of integrals and power series (I also cover the exponential function in [my own notes](https://github.com/dnhansen/math-analysis)).
 The introduction of perfect sets is also interesting and yields a topological proof of the uncountability of the reals.

 2. Apostol, *Mathematical Analysis*.
 Another classic, often compared to Rudin's book.
 I tend to prefer Apostol's treatment of the basic material, it is more complete and less terse, but they complement each other well.

     Things to like: An excellent coverage of metric space topology, though with a different focus than Rudin.
-It also treats Riemann-Stieltjes integrals in great generality, and contains basically everything you could ever want to know about Riemann integration.
+It also treats Riemann-Stieltjes integrals in great generality, and contains basically everything you could ever want to know about Riemann integration (in [my own notes](https://github.com/dnhansen/math-analysis) I give a streamlined presentation of Riemann-Stieltjes integrals, among other things using nets, and correcting a couple of mistakes in Apostol's proofs).

 3. Duistermaat, Kolk, *Multivariate Real Analysis*.
 Assumes knowledge of one-dimensional analysis as covered in one of the books above.
 Covers multidimensional differential and integral calculus in a very modern fashion, especially the former, and also gets into some basic theory of manifolds (though only submanifolds of Euclidean space).
 It also covers the antidifferentiation problem in higher dimension, though in a rather unsatisfying fashion by only considering (not even piecewise) continuously differentiable curves and differentiable homotopies.
 But what it does it does do well.